theblag/Netflix-UI-Clone/README.md

 # Netflix Clone

-This is a clone of the Netflix homepage as it appeared around November 17, 2024.
+This is a clone of the Netflix homepage as it appeared around November, 2024.
 It was created for educational purposes while following a tutorial by [CodeWithHarry](https://www.youtube.com/@CodeWithHarry).
 The project demonstrates basic web development skills using HTML and CSS.

 ---